meilisearch/demos/src/picsoung-pagination/README.md

 This does the following:

-- Creates one indexes called `movies` and `books_typo` in your Meilisearch instance.
+- Creates one index called `movies` in your Meilisearch instance.

-- Adds documents to those indexes.
+- Adds documents to this index.
-- Adds custom settings to each one.

 👉 Feel free to modify the typo tolerance rules in `customTypoTolerance`, located inside `setupFunctions.js`.
 Doing so will allow you to see how different configurations impact the returned search results.